All Episodes

 So the point is I was not going to get a fair trial in the second trial.

-So I cut a deal to just stop.
+So I cut a deal to just stop, not to give up anything, but to stop.

-There comes a point, I guess you cut your losses.
+And there comes a point, I guess you cut your losses.

-You know you have no shot at winning.
+You know, you have no shot at winning.

-I couldn't win, and they were going after my kids'assets, and I tried to protect some of those assets, and I was able to get that done.
+I couldn't win, and they were going after my kids' assets, and I tried to protect some of those assets, and I was able to get that done.

-But I never expected them to like what they heard from me, because I was going to tell the truth, and they didn't want to know what the truth was.
+But I never expected them to like what they heard from me because I was going to tell the truth, and they didn't want to know what the truth was.

 Weissman had his own theories.